-If you enable image-level backups for a backup policy, Veeam Backup for GCP will create a new backup file in a backup repository during every backup session.
-A sequence of backup files created during a set of backup sessions makes up a backup chain.
+If you enable image-level backups for a backup policy, Veeam Backup for GCP creates a new backup file in a backup repository during every backup session.
+A sequence of backup files created during a set of backup sessions makes up a standard backup chain.

 The standard backup chain includes backup files of the following types:

 - Full — a full backup file stores a copy of the full VM image.

-- Incremental — incremental backup files store incremental changes of VM images.
+- Incremental — incremental backup files store incremental changes of the VM image.

 To create a standard backup chain for a VM instance protected by a backup policy, Veeam Backup for GCP implements the forever forward incremental backup method:

 - During the first backup session, Veeam Backup for GCP copies the full VM image and creates a full backup file in the backup repository.
-The full backup file becomes a starting point in the backup chain.
+The full backup file becomes a starting point in the standard backup chain.

 - During subsequent backup sessions, Veeam Backup for GCP copies only those data blocks that have changed since the previous backup session, and stores these data blocks to incremental backup files in the backup repository.
 The content of each incremental backup file depends on the content of the full backup file and the preceding incremental backup files in the standard backup chain.